hawkeye64/onvif-nvt/README.md

 You can do this for other modules as well.
 See file for options.

-Set up your local camera by setting the appropriate variables near the top of the file, like this:
+Set up your local camera by setting the appropriate variables in `run/config.js`, like this:
 ```
-const address = '10.10.1.20'
+const address = '10.10.1.60'
 const port = 80
 const username = 'root'
 const password = 'root'
+const folder = 'hikvision'
 ```
 Run the `run.js` file via node (personally, I use VS Code - an amazing editor/debugger).

-The tests will only run what the camera supports, so if it doesn't support PTZ, then the PTZ tests won't be run.
+The tests will only run onvif modules supported by the camera capabilities, so if it doesn't support PTZ, then the PTZ tests won't be run.
 Same for other modules.

 Your mileage may vary as I have found some ONVIF devices don't support very basic functionality, like `GetSystemDateAndTime`.
 In some cases, you might get a response back of `Action not supported`.
 If this happens, then the tests will fail.
-You can comment out the call to the part that is failing and re-run the tests.
+This is nothing to be alarmed about.
+You may also get other errors.
+The most common I see is if your camera does not support audo configurations.
+Also, you may get a `Not Implemented` error, meaning the implementation of that method has not yet been added.

 ### Automated Testing
 **Jest** is being used to do the automated testing and code coverage.
 All tests are in the `tests` folder, as well as XML Requests and Responses from various ONVIF devices.